Salmonella species (non-typhoidal)

 • Aerobic, Gram-negative rod, 2-4 x 0.4-0.6µm.

-• Grows on standard media from stool source, but need fresh specimen.
+• Grows on standard media from a stool source but needs a fresh specimen.

 • Enrichment broth (tetrathionate or selenite) may help growth when organisms present in low numbers.

-• Salmonella enterica serovars typhi and paratyphi cause enteric fever.
+• Salmonella enterica serovars typhi and paratyphi cause enteric fever; see separate module for details.

 There's more to see -- the rest of this topic is available only to subscribers.